Craig Roddan: Sligo Rovers

-On 27 January 2016, Rodan moved to Republic of Ireland by signing for League of Ireland team Sligo Rovers.
+On 27 January 2016, Rodan moved to Ireland by signing for League of Ireland team Sligo Rovers.
 Upon joining the club, he stated the move to Sligo Rovers was to suit his playing style.

 Roddan made his Sligo Rovers debut in the opening game of the season against Shamrock Rovers, but was sent-off in the 75th minute after a second bookable offence, in a 2–0 loss.
 After serving a two match suspension, he returned to the starting line–up, in a 1–1 draw against Finn Harps on 19 March 2016.
 Roddan then captained his first match as a Sligo Rovers player and went on to draw 1–1 against St Patrick's Athletic on 8 April 2016.
 Since joining the club, he established himself in the starting line–up, playing in the midfield position, as well as, being the captain.
 However, Roddan continued to face on two occasions later in the 2016 season, including a sending off against Dundalk on 6 September 2016.
 Despite this, he helped Sligo Rovers finish fifth place in the league.

 At the start of the 2017 season, Roddan continued to regain his first team place, playing in the midfield position, as well as, retaining his captaincy.
 Halfway through the season, he found himself placed on the substitute bench, due to injury sustained.
 But Roddan managed to regain his first team place until he was suspended on two occasions, including a sending off for a second bookable offence, in a 1–0 win against Cork City on 18 August 2017.
 Despite this, Roddan scored his first goal for Sligo Rovers, in a 3–0 win against Derry City on 21 October 2017.
 His contributions for the club saw them avoid relegation, finishing ninth place in the league.
 At the end of the 2017 season, he went on to make twenty–five appearances and scoring once in all competitions.